rahmonJago/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 8: Scripts that perform addition operation
-Task 9: Scripts that prints result of power divided by DIVIDE Task 10: script that displays the result of BREATH to the power LOVE
+Task 9: Scripts that prints result of power divided by DIVIDE Task 10: script that displays the result of BREATH to the power LOVE Task 11: script that  converts a number from base 2 to base 10.